Hammarou/Professional-Portfolio/README.md

 ## Usage

-- Users can navigate the webpage by clicking on the tabs at the top or scrolling down to the section they seek to view.
+- Users can navigate the deployed webpage by clicking on the tabs at the top or scrolling down to the section they seek to view.

+- The written code for this project can be found in the index.html file.

+- The styling can be located in the styles.css file located within the css folder

+- The Assets folder contains all the images utilized in the webpage application.
+In addition, both the resume.pdf and screenshot samples of the deployed webpage are also located (within their respective folders) inside the Assets folder.

 ## Installation

-Code Source:

-- The written code for this project can be found in the index.html file.

-- The styling can be located in the

-- and images folder located within the Assets folder.
-  You will be able to find all the separate files for different components or modules.
+N/A

 ## GitHub Deployment Location (HTTPS)